dennisreimann/btcpayserver/BTCPayServer.Plugins.LNbank/README.md

 ## Features and Compatibility

-* Send to BOLT11 payment requests, as well as LNURL and Ligthning Address.
+* Send to BOLT11 payment requests, as well as LNURL and Lightning Address.
 * LNbank offers a LNDhub-compatible API, wallets are usable with BlueWallet, Zeus and Alby.
 * Use the Greenfield API to create and manage LNbank wallets.